AlejandroPaez1/alejandroPaez1/README.md

 # About me

+I'm a Software Developer Engineer from Chiapas, Mexico.

 Software engineering student with experience in programming projects using Java, JavaScript, and Python, as well as front-end and back-end development.
 Passionate about problem-solving and learning new technologies.
 Currently seeking opportunities to collaborate on open-source projects.

 ### Languages Used